Swiss-system chess tournaments and unfairness: Related literature

-\citet{BramsIsmail2021} suggest the so-called \emph{Balanced Alternating} rule, which reverses the third and fourth moves of standard chess: after white moves first, black has a double move followed by a double move of white, and then alternating play.
-This modification gives a boost to black to render chess fairer, which is supported by a computer analysis of chess openings.
-The working paper \citet{BramsIsmail2024} introduces a novel system of matching and scoring players in tournaments with a high number of players and a small number of rounds.
-These multi-tier tournaments are able to solve some problems of the Swiss-system.

-Three empirical studies in chess are also closely related to our topic. \citet{LinnemerVisser2016} find that, when lowly rated players confront highly rated players in a Swiss-system tournament, the former perform better than predicted by the Elo formula (see Section~\ref{Sec3}).
-The reason is self-selection: the expected strength-shock, which is private information, decreases with the Elo rating because lower-ranked players enter the tournament only if they observe their actual strength to be higher than their Elo rating.
+Three empirical studies in chess are also closely related to our topic.
+The first is \citet{LinnemerVisser2016}, who find that, when lowly rated players play against highly rated players in a Swiss-system tournament, the former perform better than predicted by the Elo formula (see Section~\ref{Sec2}).
+The reason is self-selection: the expected strength-shock, which is private information, decreases with the Elo rating because lowly rated players enter the tournament only if they observe their actual strength to be higher than their Elo rating.

-\citet{Gonzalez-DiazPalacios-Huerta2016} analyse 197 chess matches where the two opponents play an even number of games against each other and the colour of the pieces alternates in each round.
-Even though there is no rational reason why winning frequencies should differ from 50-50, winning probabilities turn out to be about 60-40, favouring the player who plays with the white pieces in the first and subsequent odd rounds.
+The second paper, \citet{Gonzalez-DiazPalacios-Huerta2016} analyse 197 chess matches with an even number of games between two opponents, where the colour of the pieces alternates in each round.
+Even though there is no rational reason why winning frequencies should differ from 50-50\%, winning probabilities turn out to be about 60-40\%, favouring the player who plays with the white pieces in the first and subsequent odd rounds.

 Interestingly, FIDE has moved in the opposite direction as proposed by \citet{Gonzalez-DiazPalacios-Huerta2016}.
-The World Chess Championships from 2008 to 2018 were contested by the reigning champion and the challenger such that one player played with the white pieces in the odd games in the first part of the match but this pattern was reversed in the second half.
+From 2008 to 2018, the World Chess Championships were contested by the reigning champion and the challenger, such that one player played with the white pieces in the odd games in the first part of the match, while this pattern was reversed in the second half.
 However, since the World Chess Championship 2021, the player who gets white in the first game has white in all odd games.